 the API server is not available, the change can be rolled back using

 talosctl to bring the control plane back up.

 When upgrading from Talos 0.8, control plane can be converted to run as static pods.

 ECDSA Certificates and Keys for Kubernetes

 Talos now generates uses ECDSA keys for Kubernetes and etcd PKI.
-ECDSA keys are much smaller and all PKI operations are much faster (for example, generating certificate from the CA) which leads to much faster bootstrap and boot times.
+ECDSA keys are much smaller than RSA keys and all PKI operations are much faster (for example, generating a certificate from the CA) which leads to much faster bootstrap and boot times.

 Immediate Machine Configuration Updates